alanmontgomery/ionic-2fa-example/README.md

 # ionic-2fa-example
-Example of Ionic React 2FA UI
+Example of Ionic React 2 factor authentication (2FA) UI

 > This is a good example of a custom UI for 2FA